 Standing waves can be distinguished from the other sources of correlated noise by their particular structure in frequency.
 Gain or atmospheric fluctuations are both (in slightly different senses) continuum sources in frequency, while standing waves will contribute with different sign to different frequencies as it goes in and out of resonance, as can bee seen from Eq.
-2.13.
+2.12.

 If the standing wave cavity is common to all the feeds, like the one between the receiver and the secondary, then the standing wave will change as a single function in time, common to all feeds, that contributes with different amplitudes to different frequencies.
 As we will see in Sect.
-2.7.7, this is a perfect signal to pick up using Principal Component Analysis (PCA).
+2.6.7, this is a perfect signal to pick up using Principal Component Analysis (PCA).
 Standing waves that only show up in individual feeds are much harder to measure and remove, but they will also affect a smaller part of the data, so they will integrate down significantly as we combine the different feeds.

-Figure 2.12 shows the leading PCA mode from a CES scan of co6.
+Figure 2.10 shows the leading PCA mode from a CES scan of co6.
 We see that as a function of time, the mode looks like some sort of correlated noise.
 The amplitudes as a function of frequency show signs of the sinusoidal behavior expected from Eq.
-2.13.
+2.12.
 Largest PCA amplitudes are found in feeds 3 and 5, this is because these feeds have a single stage polarizer, which makes them more susceptible to the standing waves than the other feeds which have two stage polarizers.
-If we try to estimate the frequency gap between the resonances, we see that we get a bit different results depending on which feeds we use, but the results are in the range $\Delta v{\rm SW} \sim 0.3$ GHz, which corresponds to a cavity length of about 0.5 m.
+If we try to estimate the frequency gap between the resonances, we see that we get a bit different results depending on which feeds we use, but the results are in the range $\Delta v{SW} \sim 0.3$ GHz, which corresponds to a cavity length of about 0.5 m.
 This fits fairly well with the cavity between the polypropylene weather shield that covers the receiver and the receiver itself (J. W. Lamb, 2020).

 This reciever-weather shield standing wave is the one we see most clearly in our time ordered data, and the one we have studied the most.
 We find it in all the data, but the stability of the standing wave changes significantly, including a clear correlation with the windspeed.
 In June 2020, we augmented the the weather shield with a polystyrene backing support in order to make the weather shield more stable.
 This change was successful at suppressing this standing wave, although it is still there at a lower level.
 The other standing waves we have observed are typically more unstable and sporadic.
-For an example of another standing wave, with a frequency gap of $\Delta \nu{\rm SW} \sim 0.07 {\rm GHz}$, suggestive of the ~ 2 m distance between the receiver and the secondary, see Fig. 2.13.
+For an example of another standing wave, with a frequency gap of $\Delta v{SW} \sim 0.07$ GHz, suggestive of the ~ 2 m distance between the receiver and the secondary, see Fig. 2.11.
+We are still in the early phase of understanding and classifying these standing waves, but we are making progress in this area, especially in understanding which standing waves affect our measured cosmological power spectrum.